GordonCW/cs3245hw/hw1/README.txt

 == General Notes about this assignment ==

-This program build the language model for each language in the following way.
-Find all four consecutive characters for all training sentences.
-Compute the probability of those "4-gram" appearing in the training text.
+This program builds the language model for the three languages and make a prediction of which language it is for each sentence in the test file.
+Define "4-gram" to be a sequence of 4 consecutive characters in the following.

-To find all "4-gram" in a sentence, I took 4 characters of the sentence at a time and slides the window one unit right until the window capture the last four characters.
+To build the language model,
+1) create a 4-character window and slides through all the text in the file to collect all "4-grams"

-Since for each "4-gram", it may appear in all three of the language.
-I use a dictionary to store the data of the language model.
-The keys are all the "4-gram" appearing in at least one language.
-The values are dictionary with keys being three language and those values being the number of times the "4-gram" appears in that language.
+2) build a dictionary with keys being the "4-gram" and the corresponing value being a dictionary with keys being the three different language and the corresponding value being the number of times the "4-gram" appearing that language.

-For the add one smoothing, I added one to the count of each "4-gram" in each language.
+3) add one to all the languages for each "4-gram" in the dictionary (add one smoothing)

-To compute the probability, I also count the total number of "4-gram" in each language of the training text.

-For each language,
-P(<a,b,c,d>) = (Count(<a,b,c,d>) + 1)/(total no. of "4-gram" in that language + total no. of distinct "4-gram" among all language)
+4) compute the pobability of each "4-gram" appeaing in each language by the formula below P(<a,b,c,d> appearing in language L) = (Count(<a,b,c,d>) in the table with add one smoothing)/(total no. of "4-grams" in L + total no. of distinct "4-grams" among all language)

-After building the language model, any arbitrary 4 consecutive characters <a,b,c,d> either appears in our language model or not.
-If it appears, I can retrieve the probability of that "4-gram" appearing in that language.

-Therefore, for the test part, for each sentence, I find all "4-gram" and find the probability of those "4-gram" (if any in our model).
-Multiply those in the same language to get a estimate probability of that sentence appearing in that language.
-Output the language with the higher probability for that particular test sentence.
-The output will be my prediction for the language.

-To avoid the number being too small and underflow, I used log probability.
-Since log is an strictly increasing function, the ordering of probability is preserved and direct comparisons of log probability are ok.

-For classifying 'other' language, I observed that for sentences being 'other' language, the probability of the "4-gram" not appearing in our language model is high (about 70%).
-In other words, there are about 70% of "4-gram" in that sentence not being in our model.
-So, I made a threshold that if the test sentence has more than half of the "4-gram" are not in our model, I will classify it as 'other'.
+To predict the language,
+1) create a 4-character window and slides through all the text in the file to collect all "4-grams" in the test file
+2) compute for each sentence in the test file P(the sentence appearing in language L) = the product of all "4-grams" appearing in L (p.s. if there are "4-grams" not appearing in our language model, just ignore that "4-grams")
+3) output the L with the largest P(the sentence appearing in language L).
+4) if there are more than half of the "4-grams" in the sentence absent from our language model built previously, classify it to be "other" language.
+I make this condition because I observed that every sentence being "other" language has more than 70% of the "4-grams" absent from the language model while the those sentence being the three language has at most 40% of the "4-grams" absent from the language model.
+So, I just pick the threshold to be 50%.

+One thing to note is that to avoid underflow of the product of probability, I used log probability instead.

 == Files included with this submission ==

 List the files in your submission here and provide a short 1 line description of each file.
 Make sure your submission's files are named and formatted correctly.

-build_test_LM.py	the code for generating language model and make the prediction eval.py			evaluate the accuracy of the prediction by the language model input.correct.txt	test with correct label input.test.txt		test sentences input.train.txt		training sentences
-README.txt		brief description of the homework
+build_test_LM.py	the code for generating language model and make the prediction in a .txt file README.txt		brief description of the homework

 == Statement of individual work ==

 Please initial one of the following statements.

-[KO, Chung Wa] I, A0179836J, certify that I have followed the CS 3245 Information Retrieval class guidelines for homework assignments.
+[X] I, A0179836J, certify that I have followed the CS 3245 Information Retrieval class guidelines for homework assignments.
 In particular, I expressly vow that I have followed the Facebook rule in discussing with others in doing the assignment and did not take notes (digital or printed) from the discussions.

+[ ] I, A0000000X, did not follow the class rules regarding homework assignment, because of the following reason:

 == References ==